gunthercox/ChatterBot/docs/logic/index.rst

 .. autofunction:: chatterbot.logic.MathematicalEvaluation

-The :code:`MathematicalEvaluation` logic adapter checks a given statement to see if it contains a mathematical expression that can be evaluated.
+The ``MathematicalEvaluation`` logic adapter checks a given statement to see if it contains a mathematical expression that can be evaluated.
 If one exists, then it returns a response containing the result.
 This adapter is able to handle any combination of word and numeric operators.